robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

     };
 {{</plotly>}}

-The Gaussian distribution pops up everywhere, and with good reason.
+The Gaussian distribution turns up everywhere, and with good reason.
 It describes the average of \\(n\\) independently and identically distributed random samples from any distribution as \\(n\\) tends to infinity:

 $$
 \frac{X_1 + \dots + X_n}{n} \sim \mathcal{N}(\mu, \sigma^2)